authoritydmc/r/README.md

 - To create a new redirect: Visit `/r/xyz` (where `xyz` is your desired shortcut) in your browser.
 If it doesn't exist, a form will appear to create it.
 - To edit an existing redirect: Visit `/r/edit/xyz` to update the shortcut and its target.

+## Creating and Editing Shortcuts

+- To create or edit a shortcut, go to `/edit/<shortcut>` (e.g. `/edit/meetwith`).
+- The edit page provides a form for both creating and updating shortcuts.
+- **Real-time suggestions:**
+  - The form will automatically detect if your shortcut is **Static** or **Dynamic** and show a colored message (green for static, blue for dynamic).
+  - If you forget to add `https://` to your target URL, it will be added automatically.
+- **Dynamic shortcuts:**
+  - Use curly braces in the target URL (e.g. `https://g.co/meet/{name}`) to create a dynamic shortcut.
+  - Visiting `/meetwith/raj` will redirect to `https://g.co/meet/raj`.
+- **Static shortcuts:**
+  - If you do not use curly braces, the shortcut will always redirect to the same address.

+## Dashboard

+- The dashboard (`/`) lists all shortcuts and provides links to edit, delete, or test them.
+- URL creation is now only available from the edit page.

+## Tutorial

+- For a step-by-step guide, visit `/tutorial` in your running app.

 ## Auto Start on Boot

 ### Windows